utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 Categories=Development;
 ```

-> Postman supports the following Linux distributions:
->
-> * Ubuntu 14.04 and newer
-> * Fedora 24
-> * Debian 8 and newer
->
-> The support of certain Linux distributions depends on if they're supported by Electron.
-Refer to [Electron's documentation](https://www.electronjs.org/docs/latest/development/build-instructions-linux).
->
-> It's recommended you install [Snap](https://snapcraft.io/postman) as it includes all the libraries that the app needs and they're bundled with the app itself.
->
+When installing Postman on Linux, also be aware of the following:

-> Avoid starting Postman using the `sudo` command, as it will create permission issues on the files created by Postman.
+* Avoid starting Postman using the `sudo` command, as it will create permission issues on the files created by Postman.
->
-> Make sure you have read/write permission for the `~/.config` folder where Postman stores information.
+* Make sure you have read/write permission for the `~/.config` folder where Postman stores information.
->
-> If you are an Ubuntu 18 user, you will also need to install the `libgconf-2-4` package with the command `apt-get install libgconf-2-4`
+* If you're an Ubuntu 18 user, you will also need to install the `libgconf-2-4` package with the command `apt-get install libgconf-2-4`.

 ## Using the Postman web app

-You can use Postman in your web browser to carry out your API development and testing tasks in conjunction with the Postman Agents.
+You can use Postman in your web browser to execute your API development and testing tasks with the Postman Agents.
 To access the Postman web app, visit [go.postman.co/home](https://go.postman.co/home).

-> If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
+> If you're using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
 See [About the Postman Agent](/docs/getting-started/basics/about-postman-agent/) for more information.

 ### Browser requirements

-The Postman web app is optimized for the following browsers:
+The Postman web app supports the following browsers:

 * Chrome (78 and higher)
 * Firefox (76 and higher)